 Worry not, as they are not invincible.
 In this article, we have compiled the best techniques that will save your garden from the dandelion infestation.

 You only have to pour the vinegar into a spray bottle and apply it to all of the plants you want to kill.
 Make sure to spray the weed until it’s completely wet.
 If you do this on a hot, sunny day, you will enjoy the results even sooner.
 And the results in question are withered, brown dandelion leaves.
 A beautiful sight, indeed.
 Now, the only thing left is to pull them out and rinse the area with cold water.

 Sometimes, the weather is not in your favour and grumpy clouds are slowing down the whole extermination process.
 Fret not!
 There is a special home remedy that will give your ordinary vinegar some superpowers.

-Mix a quart of white vinegar, ¼ cup of lemon juice, and 1 tablespoon of any liquid dish soap.
-Pour the solution into a spray bottle and apply it to the dandelions.
-The lemon juice also contains a fair amount of acid, so the combination with the vinegar will only make it stronger.
+The lemon juice is a dangerous dandelion weed killer since it contains a fair amount of acid.
+The combination with the vinegar will make it even stronger.
 The dish soap is the ingredient that will make this mixture stick to the leaves of the plant.
+Bye-bye dandelions!

 Alcohol.
 Known mostly for killing our shyness at karaoke nights, it also has the power to get rid of annoying dandelions.
 But don’t go pouring bottles of whiskey in your garden!
 We are talking about isopropyl alcohol.
 The one NOT made for drinking.